 Talking about London’s gardens and parks, it’s impossible not to mention Battersea Park.
 It’s located on the South Bank of the River Thames and provides a spectacular view.
 You can enjoy a boat trip around the lake or relax in the shade by the pond.
 Stroll through the park alleys, and you’ll find a variety of sculptures and art objects.

 For more art, visit the Pump House Gallery in Battersea Park.
-Outdoor enthusiasts will love the Millenium Arena and the nearby sports fields.
+Outdoor enthusiasts will love the Millennium Arena and the nearby sports fields.
 If weather permits, you can take in a game of cricket or tennis or rent a bike for a spin.
 The zoo and the playground are great for kids.

 18. Osterley Park